 Improve efficiency by expanding affordable, accessible, efficient, and reliable options like public transportation and rail, and improving the efficiency of all vehicles.

 Transition to clean options by deploying zero-emission vehicles and fuels for cars, commercial trucks, transit, boats, airplanes and more.

 If all of this seems vaguely familiar, its because these same approaches were elemental to the old Partnership for Sustainable Communities which involved the same agencies with the Department of Agriculture filling in for the Department of Energy in that interagency working group.
 The nexus between good planning of commercial and residential development that provides affordable options and encourages more active transportation has long been a focus of progressive transportation policy makers.
 In my prior life, I staffed the Partnership and saw progress as the agencies sought to align their activities towards a common goal — but alas bureaucracy and ultimately elections took their toll and that work slowed considerably.
 It is encouraging to see this renewed interest and perhaps, with the financial support of the IIJA and IRA, there may be enough lasting momentum to help make this stick.

-Strategies for Developing Five-year Action Plans for Broadband Equity, Access, and Deployment Program
+Strategies for Developing Five-year Action Plans for Broadband Equity, Access and Deployment Program

-We just published an Experts Talk where I discuss the strategies that states may consider when developing their Five-Year Action Plans under the Broadband Equity Access and Deployment Program.
 This is a topic that I’ve been thinking a lot about as we continue to connect with statewide clients who are exploring the opportunities to deploy broadband to the unserved and underserved within their states.
 Broadband Deployment, Planning, Design and Implementation Expertise